mojtaba-eshghie/Dynamit/README.md

 https://dl.acm.org/doi/abs/10.1145/3463274.3463348

+## Description
+Dynamit is a monitoring framework to detect reentrancy vulnerabilities in Ethereum smart contracts.
+The novelty of our framework is that it relies only on transaction metadata and balance data from the blockchain system; our approach requires no domain knowledge, code instrumentation, or special execution environment.
+Dynamit extracts features from transaction data and uses a machine learning model to classify transactions as benign or harmful.
+Therefore, not only can we find the contracts that are vulnerable to reentrancy attacks, but we also get an execution trace that reproduces the attack.
+Using a random forest classifier, our model achieved more than 90 percent accuracy on 105 transactions, showing the potential of our technique.

+# Installing and Using the Framework
+The system consists of two subsystems:
+1. Monitor subsystem
+2. Detector subsystem

 ## Detector subsystem
 As explained the paper, the detector is based on a machine learning model to detect the harmful transactions.